MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

+- **account_creation_source** – optional property that is used to find and diagnose any issues that happen during account creation when the action type is add.
+It can have values like single sign-on (SS0), create_new_account, manual, etc.

 - **action** - The type of action performed on the account, such as add, remove, or reset

 #### add.new.account.step